dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 These plan changes are billed immediately.

 You will receive credit for all the unused time of your current subscription plan.
-This credit doesn't include extra items like email forwards or extra zones.
+This credit doesn't include extra items like email forwards or active zones.
 These will be billed again as part of the plan change.
 Read more about [subscription proration](/articles/understanding-invoice).

 ## On-renewal change plans